Skip to main content

 Project Partners

-This project is a partnership between Dr. Lauren Gase, The Evaluation Center at the University of Colorado Denver; Dr. Don Stemen and Branden DuPont, the Center for Criminal Justice at Loyola University Chicago ; and Tuan Nguyen, the Colorado District Attorneys’ Council.
+This project was originally a partnership between Tuan Nguyen; the Colorado District Attorneys' Council; Dr. Lauren Gase of Mindful Metrics (opens in new window); and Dr. Don Stemen and Branden DuPont of the Center for Criminal Justice at Loyola University Chicago (opens in new window).
+The project has since been transferred to, and is currently owned and administered by, the Colorado District Attorneys' Council (opens in new window).